pbreheny/web/index.md

 layout: img-left
 ---

 Welcome to my home page.
 I am a professor in the [Department of Biostatistics](http://www.public-health.uiowa.edu/biostat/) at the University of Iowa, and a member of the [genetics cluster](https://medicine.uiowa.edu/geneticscluster/current-cluster-faculty-members) here at the university.
-I live in the Coralville/Iowa City area with my wife Wyndee and daughters Nyla and Celia.
+I live in the Coralville/Iowa City area with my wife Wyndee and daughters Nyla and Penelope.
 Prior to this I was a professor at the University of Kentucky.

 My office is located in the [College of Public Health Building](http://maps.uiowa.edu/cphb), where the photo on the left was taken.